MobilityData/mobility-database-catalogs/README.md

     )
 ```

-To add a new GTFS Schedule source:
+To add a new GTFS Schedule source.
+Note that the value passed to the `api_key_parameter_value` parameter will not be stored, though it is needed to add your source information if your source has `authentication_type = 1` or `authentication_type = 2`:

 ```python
 add_gtfs_schedule_source(